New Marriage Law: Implementation

-The new marriage law was enacted in May 1950, delivered by Mao Zedong himself.
+The New Marriage Law was enacted in May 1950, delivered by Mao Zedong himself.
 It provided a civil registry for legal marriages, raised the marriageable age to 20 for males and 18 for females, and banned marriage by proxy; both parties had to consent to a marriage.
 It immediately became an essential part of land reform, as women in rural communities stopped being sold to landlords.

+The New Marriage Law sought to replace the traditional practice with free-choice marriage based on equal rights for women.
+It sought to abolish practices deemed as feudal abuses like bigamy, arranged marriages, concubinage, infanticide, interfering with a widow's choice to re-marry, and the practice of taking in a foster daughter-in-law for future marriage to a son (童养媳 tongyangxi).
 The official slogan was: "Men and women are equal; everyone is worth his (or her) salt."

+The New Marriage Law set minimum ages to marry (age 20 for men and age 18 for women).
+It encouraged women to use their own family names.
+The law provided women the right to initiate divorce proceedings stated that women could own land in their own right, regardless of whether they were single, married, widowed, or divorced.

-Following the passage of the 1950 Marriage Law, mass campaigns promoted the principle of freely-chosen monogamous marriages and official registration of marriage.As a result of yearly propaganda campaigns from 1950 to 1955 to popularize the law, more than 90% of marriages in China were registered, and thereby were considered to be compliant with the New Marriage Law.
+Following the passage of the 1950 Marriage Law, mass campaigns promoted the principle of freely-chosen monogamous marriages and official registration of marriage.
+Efforts by the All-China Women's Federation resulted in a nation-wide campaign to promote the law via public rallies, street corner meetings, and a variety of media including radio, exhibitions at cultural stations, film, and newspaper articles.
+As a result of yearly propaganda campaigns from 1950 to 1955 to popularize the law, more than 90% of marriages in China were registered, and thereby were considered to be compliant with the New Marriage Law.
 Nonetheless, Women's Federation reports indicated instances of violence when women attempted to exercise the rights to divorce granted to them by the law: The Shaanxi Women's Federation, for example, counted 195 instances of death related to marriage cases by the end of 1950 in that province.
 As a method of implementation, the Women's Federation promoted and organized "Marriage Law Month" in 1953, as an attempt to dampen the conflict which followed the law's passing.
 Songs and operas were performed, to show the downfall of the "old ways".

+Female infanticide declined drastically following the Marriage Law.